Comparing Religions

 Religions With One God

 Most religions throughout history have involved many gods, and these gods are extremely immoral—often more evil than most people.
 They are also easily fooled.
 Pagans believe at the same time that a god can create humans in all of our intricate complexity and also not anticipate traps prepared by other gods and humans.
-They also often believe that they are at the mercy of petty, cruel gods, and therefore have no basis for believing that we owe righteous behaviour to anybody, ultimately, yet we know because we believe in good and evil that there must be a good God.
+They also often believe that they are at the mercy of petty, cruel gods, and therefore have no basis for believing that we owe righteous behavior to anybody, ultimately, yet we know because we believe in good and evil that there must be a good God.

 To assume there is more than one being which has existed before time (something must have) and can create souls and stars is odd.
 It is natural to believe that only one being would have supreme power.